 Irrespective of the stack you use, the first thing you must do is to run a review of your code.
 Code review gives information about code’s quality, the stack, and the application in general.
 A successfully run code review gives you a hint if the real problem lies within the performance, scalability, architecture, or flexibility in the Node architecture.

 Always clean up the file structure by dividing it into logical units once you notice that the overall code quality is relatively low or inconsistent.
 It’s always a good practice to implement both static code analysis tools (such as Codebeat) and a type systems (Typescript, Flow).
 Always perform code optimization on a regular basis and don’t forget to include code refactoring in your everyday development process.
 Lastly, always make it a habit to drive the deployment process with a properly configured Continuous Integration.

-You benefit a lot from keeping your node.js up to date.
-An up-to-date node.js helps you to boost the performance of your app.
+You benefit a lot from keeping your Node.js up to date.
+An up-to-date Node.js helps you to boost the performance of your app as a Node js architect.
 Not only does it do that, it gives you an opportunity to work with modern native solutions (such as async/await and other ES6/7 features) that can help to fasten development processes.
 Lastly, once you upgrade node.js, you won’t need to work with many third-party libraries anymore.

 An app with good documentation is easily understood and it contains correct information that users need to get the best out of the software application.
 Ensure your app documentation is up to date and always endeavor to make it easily accessible to everyone in your team because good app documentation covers both good communication (among team members) and an efficient app development process.